 Juicy, soft and tender stuffed pork loin with spicy jalapeños and lots of garlic, cooked in a white wine broth and served with roasted garlic baby potatoes.

+In our house we love garlic, my husband makes the most amazing Garlic Shrimp that you definitely must try.
+I decided to use our beloved ingredient in a stuffed pork loin version.
+The pork lion is stuffed with spicy jalapeños for some heat.
+We love jalapeños and always have some on hand, but usually they are hit or miss, sometimes they are not spicy at all, sometimes they put your mouth on fire.
 The leftovers where delicious as well, you can reheat them or just slice the pork loin and make sandwiches.
 Definitely keep the sauce after cooking, I stored my pork loin in the leftover wine sauce, to make sure it stays juicy, soft and tender.

-- 1 pork loin (2-3 pounds), butterflied
+- 1 pork loin 2-3 pounds, butterflied

 - 8 tablespoons olive oil

-- 1 large onion, peeled and halved
+- 1 large onion peeled and halved

-- 4 garlic heads, peeled and minced
+- 4 garlic heads peeled and minced

-- 6 garlic cloves, whole
+- 6 garlic cloves whole

-- 1 large carrot, cleaned and halved
+- 1 large carrot cleaned and halved

 - 7 jalapeno peppers

-- 1 bell pepper, chopped
+- 1 bell pepper chopped

-- 1 red spicy pepper, chopped
+- 1 red spicy pepper chopped

-- 1½ cups white wine
+- 1 1/2 cups white wine

-- ½ cup water
+- 1/2 cup water

 - 2 lb baby potatoes

-- ½ lb baby bella mushrooms, cleaned and sliced
+- 1/2 lb baby bella mushrooms cleaned and sliced

-- 1 large onion, chopped
+- 1 large onion chopped

 - 3 tablespoons olive oil